merriaux/p_vehicle_detection_and_tracking/project/readme.md

 Tracking could be improved with quite logic.
 For example, to don't merge two vehicles in one when they are superimposed.

+Using of 2D Kalman filter for the vehicle tracking

 # Acknowledgements

 All the slack community and particulary *Kyle Stewart-Frantz* !